madjar/nox/README.rst

 Review
 ------

-The ``nix-review`` command helps you find what has changed nixpkgs, and build change packages, so you're sure they are not broken.
+The ``nox-review`` command helps you find what has changed nixpkgs, and build change packages, so you're sure they are not broken.
 There is 3 modes:

 - ``nox-review revs CURRENT_REV REFERENCE_REV`` find the differences